TNTU-121-SE-research/jpen/README.md

 ### Prerequisites

-1. Make sure you have [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed on your system (JDK version recommended 1.8).
+1. Make sure you have [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed on your system (JDK version 1.8 is required!!!).
 2. Ensure that [Apache Maven 3.6.3](https://maven.apache.org/download.cgi) is installed.
 Maven is used for building and managing dependencies.
 3. Create a [GitHub personal access token (PAT)](https://github.com/settings/tokens) that has